ypinhsuan/tp/docs/DeveloperGuide.md

 `Attendance` encapsulates the information of a particular student's attendance in a specific lesson he/she has attended.
 `AttendanceRecord` refers to the actual attendance roster of a particular lesson event.
-It contains the `Attendances` of all `Students` who have attended the particular lesson.
+It contains the `Attendance`s of all `Student`s who have attended the particular lesson.
 These information are stored as a `Map` with `Student` `UUID` as keys.
 `AttendanceRecordList` refers to the list of all `AttendanceRecord` instances.
 The size of this list is fixed and is determined by the `NumberOfOccurences` in `Lesson`.